 Way 6: Delete Unwanted Users

-If other people have shared the PC with you and are no longer in need of it, you can delete their accounts to free up drive space.
+If other people have shared the PC with you and are no longer in need of it, you can delete their accounts to clear up drive space.
 To do so, use the steps:

 Step 1: Click on the Start icon and then hit on the Settings.